harrycresswell/practicalhugo.com/content/changelog/22-02-02-links-text-size-adjust.md

 ### New feature

 - Added  a skip link to improve accessibility, so you can now jump straight to main content using keyboard tabbing, etc
-- Improved link legibility by adding a hover effect.
+- Improved link legibility by adding a hover effect
 ### Bug fixes & improvements

 - Added `text-size-adjust` to reset to prevent inflated text on mobile landscape orientation.
-[Props to kilian](https://kilianvalkhof.com/2022/css-html/your-css-reset-needs-text-size-adjust-probably/) for help with this one.
+[Props to Kilian](https://kilianvalkhof.com/2022/css-html/your-css-reset-needs-text-size-adjust-probably/) for help with this one
 - Updated changelog permalink structure to include year, month and day